RujuVajani/RFIDTracker/README.md

 4. How do you approach logging in Node?
 5. What is an event loop in Node and how does it interact with asynchronous tasks?
 6. How do you handle errors?
+7. How do you prefer to receive configuration?